52North/Emergency-Fire-Evacuation-System/README.md

 }
 ```

-So that we can get the route planning by the system routing module. <br>
+So that we can get the route planning by the system routing module.

-From node1 to node2 to node3 ... <br>
+From node1 to node2 to node3 ...

-Based on the result of the node name, we can get the node location by node's GeoJSON file. <br>
+Based on the result of the node name, we can get the node location by node's GeoJSON file.

-Then using Cesium [`RouteVisualize()`] to visualize the route.<br>
+Then using Cesium [`RouteVisualize()`] to visualize the route.